tpwres/teczki-polskiego-wrestlingu/content/w/red-thunder.md

 career_aliases = ["Kowboj Luke"]
 +++

-Red Thunder - also known as "Kowboj Luke" - is a retired polish wrestler best known for his time in [Maniac Zone Wrestling](@/o/mzw.md).
+Red Thunder, also known as "Kowboj Luke", is a retired Polish wrestler best known for his time in [Maniac Zone Wrestling](@/o/mzw.md).

 ## Basic info